schoenlein/schoenlein.github.io/index.md

 # By declaring these variables, you can include a portfolio showcasing your work and organize your portfolio's items into a custom layout, all without adding any CSS.
 In addition, you must 1) create an HTML file in the_includes folder for each project with the text you'd like to display, and 2) create a YAML file in the _data folder describing the order in which each project should be shown and categorized.
 See `/includes/example.html` and `/_data/work.yml` for examples.

-portfolio: work # the heading for your portfolio and title of your YAML file
+portfolio: Work # the heading for your portfolio and title of your YAML file
 portfolio_description: I investigate how color-concept associations are formed. # a description to be desplayed below the heading and above the content

 # optional CTA section --------------------------------------------------

 # By declaring these variables, you can include a CTA section.
-cta: connect # the heading for your CTA section
+cta: Connect # the heading for your CTA section
 cta_description: questions, comments, or concerns? please don't hesitate to reach out. # a description to be desplayed below the heading and above the content
 cta_button: mailto:schoenlein@wisc.edu # a link to an external website or to media
 cta_button_label: contact # the label on the button

 ---
 [//]: # (write a bit about yourself here)

-###
+Hi there!

 I'm a 3rd year Phd student at the University of Wisconsin-Madison.
+I work with Dr. Karen Schloss in the Visual Reasoning Lab in the Department of Psychology and Wisconsin Institute for Discovery.